About FERC Directory of Judges

 Judge Cintron has a bachelor's degree in business administration, magna cum laude and a Juris Doctor degree, cum laude, from the University of Puerto Rico.
 She was the recipient of the Resumil Award for the highest cumulative average in criminal law.
 While in law school, she was an intern in the U.S. Attorney's office in San Juan, Puerto Rico.
 She also worked in the Clerk's office in the U.S. Federal District Court for Puerto Rico implementing the Speedy Trial Act for both the Puerto Rico and Saint Thomas Federal District Courts.

 Judge Cintron is a member of the bars of the District of Columbia and Puerto Rico, and is admitted to practice before the U.S. District Court for Puerto Rico, the U.S. Court of Appeals for the First Circuit, the U.S. Ct. of Appeals for D.C. and the U.S. Supreme Court.
-She is on her second term as a Hearing Committee member of the Board on Professional Responsibility of the District of Columbia Court of Appeals.
+In April 2014, she was appointed to serve a two-year term as a volunteer arbitrator for the DC Bar Attorney Client Arbitration Board Fee Arbitration Service.
+She served two terms as a Hearing Committee member and subsequently as a Board member from 2009-2012 of the Board on Professional Responsibility of the District of Columbia Court of Appeals.
+She served as the Mount Vernon representative to the Fairfax County Commission on Organ and Tissue Donation and Transplantation.
 Previously she served as an officer of the D.C.
 Hispanic Bar Association.